FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What is the LTV formula?

 The most practical LTV formula for SaaS is ARPU divided by monthly churn rate.
 If your average revenue per user is €49/mo and your monthly churn rate is 4%, your LTV is €49 / 0.04 = €1,225.
-This churn-adjusted version is more reliable than multiplying ARPU by a guessed average lifetime because it uses data you can measure today.
+This churn-adjusted version of customer lifetime value is more reliable than multiplying ARPU by a guessed average lifetime because it uses data you can measure today.

 How do I calculate LTV for SaaS?

-Pull your monthly ARPU from your MRR divided by active customers, then divide it by your monthly customer churn rate.
+To calculate LTV, pull your monthly ARPU from MRR divided by active customers, then divide it by your monthly customer churn rate.
 For a SaaS doing €4,900 MRR with 100 customers and 5% monthly churn, that’s €49 / 0.05 = €980 LTV per customer.
-Pair this with your CAC to get the LTV:CAC ratio — anything above 3:1 means your unit economics are healthy.
+Pair this lifetime value figure with your CAC to get the LTV:CAC ratio, anything above 3:1 means your unit economics are healthy.

 What is a good LTV:CAC ratio?

-For bootstrapped SaaS, 3:1 to 5:1 is the sweet spot according to OpenView and Bessemer benchmarks (2024).
+For bootstrapped SaaS, an LTV to CAC ratio of 3:1 to 5:1 is the sweet spot according to OpenView and Bessemer benchmarks (2024).
 Below 3:1 means you’re spending too much relative to what customers are worth.
 Above 5:1 suggests you could invest more aggressively in growth without hurting profitability.

 Why does my LTV keep changing?

-Because both inputs change constantly.
+LTV moves because both inputs change constantly.
 Your ARPU shifts as customers upgrade, downgrade, or as your pricing mix evolves.
 Your churn rate fluctuates month to month based on product changes, seasonality, and cohort composition.
-This is normal — track the trend over 3—6 month windows rather than reacting to any single month.
+This is normal, track the LTV trend over 3—6 month windows rather than reacting to any single month.

 Free Tool